ACTIVITIES

 In addition to addressing mental health issues, VFSA also provided insights into gender stereotypes and the societal pressures that female students often face.
 Through this, the organization aimed to help participants overcome these barriers and grow in confidence.

-Season 1 of the Organization concluded with 16 million VND and over 100 kilograms of donated items—including books, clothing, stuffed animals, and more—delivered to children in remote mountainous areas.
+Season 1 concluded with 16 million VND and over 100 kg of donated items—including books, clothing, stuffed animals, and more—delivered to children in mountainous areas.

 Each season, VFSA College conducts three research projects on feminism and women’s issues, under the guidance of professors from Oberlin College, USA.
 All research papers are submitted to international journals and media outlets for publication.